aksyristos/Pulpinorepo/README.md

 **Step 9)** Performance (matrix multiplication A[4][8]*C[8][4])

-Runtime on accelerator :    750 713 ps
+Runtime on accelerator :    750 713 ps<br>
 Runtime on core        : 23 240 000 ps